personalcomputer/timetool/README.md

 ```
 pip install timetool

-# Alias timetool as "t".
+# Alias timetool as t.
 This is optional, but recommended for fast access.
 echo 'alias t=timetool' >> ~/.bashrc
 echo 'alias t=timetool' >> ~/.zshrc
 ```